avarghesein/avarghesein/Genesis (Wave1).md

     The same thing, The Apostles tries to convey in 1 Corinthians 15:52.
 "In a flash, in the twinkling of an eye, at the last trumpet, the dead will be raised Imperishable, and we will be changed"

+    The Righteousness Of The Lord,
+    Has also rightfully sealed,
+    The Ultimate Fate Of Satan,
+    For its most perfidious Desires,
+    (Isaiah 14 / 14)
+    Who will be Replaced By Three Souls,
+    Whom Dwells in Each Other;
+    And Reflects The True Image Of GOD,
+    The Holy Trinity;

     However that Particular Hour or Moment is only known to Our Heavenly Father (Matthew 24 / 36)